sveinbjornt/searchfs/README.md

 Search is case-insensitive by default.
 Matching files are printed to standard output in the order they are found in the catalog.
 See the [man page](https://sveinbjorn.org/files/manpages/searchfs.1.html) for details.

-[KatSearch](https://github.com/sveinbjornt/KatSearch) is a graphical application built on top of `searchfs`.
+[KatSearch](https://github.com/sveinbjornt/KatSearch) is a native graphical macOS application built on top of `searchfs`.

 ## Download